Jamus Lim: Early life and career

 Lim attended Catholic High School, Raffles Institution and Raffles Junior College as part of his early education in Singapore.
-His first job involved him working at Burger King.
 He was a service medic in the Singapore Armed Forces (SAF) during his National Service (NS).

 Lim graduated from the University of Southern Queensland in 1998 with a Bachelor of Business degree in economics.
 He then obtained a Master of Science degree in economics from the London School of Economics in 2000, and went on to the University of California, Santa Cruz, where he graduated in 2006 with a Master of Arts degree in politics and a PhD in international economics.
-In 2018, Lim graduated from Harvard University with a Master of Liberal Arts degree in history.
+In 2018, Lim graduated from Harvard Extension School with a Master of Liberal Arts degree in history.

 Lim started his career at JP Morgan, before working at the World Bank for seven years, from 2007 to 2014, serving in its Development Prospects Group and specialising in long-term macroeconomic projections.
 He was an economist at the Institute for Southeast Asian Studies and the Abu Dhabi Investment Authority.
 In 2018, he joined the Singapore-based independent investment management firm Thirdrock.
 Lim is an associate professor of economics at ESSEC Business School in Singapore.
 On 23 July 2020, Lim was elected to the council of the Economic Society of Singapore (ESS).

 Political career

-Lim became a member of the Workers' Party (WP) in September 2019, having previously volunteered in the party's grassroots activities.
+Lim became a member of the WP in September 2019, having previously volunteered in the party's grassroots activities.

-On 30 June 2020, he was announced as part of a four-member WP team contesting in the newly-formed Sengkang GRC in the 2020 general election.
+On 30 June 2020, he was announced as part of a four-member WP team contesting in the newly-formed Sengkang GRC with team members, He Ting Ru, Louis Chua and Raeesah Khan in the 2020 general election.

-On 1 July 2020, Lim engaged in a televised political debate with Francis Yuen of the Progress Singapore Party, Chee Soon Juan of the Singapore Democratic Party and Minister Vivian Balakrishnan of the governing People's Action Party.
-His performance at the debate was well-received, with PN Balji of The New Paper writing that he was "smelling of roses" and Toh Wen Li of The Straits Times describing Lim as the "star candidate" of the Workers' Party.
+On 1 July 2020, Lim engaged in a televised political debate with Francis Yuen from the Progress Singapore Party (PSP), Chee Soon Juan from the Singapore Democratic Party (SDP) and Minister Vivian Balakrishnan from the governing People's Action Party (PAP).
+His performance at the debate was well-received, with PN Balji of The New Paper writing that he was "smelling of roses" and Toh Wen Li of The Straits Times describing Lim as the "star candidate" of the party.

-On 10 July 2020, following the results of the 2020 general election, Lim and his team were elected into Parliament after securing 52.13% of the vote, defeating the governing People's Action Party in an upset victory that secured a second group representation constituency for the opposition.
+On 10 July 2020, following the results of the 2020 general election, Lim and his team were elected into Parliament after securing 52.12% of the vote, defeating Ng Chee Meng and his PAP team in an upset victory that secured a second GRC for the opposition.